Stevenrej/reading-notes/class-01_4.md

 1. Looking ahead at this module’s course schedule, What do you look forward to learning?

-- I look forward the most to getting deeper into React and seeing what more we can get out of that framework, as well as getting a better understanding of of AWS and what we can do with it.
+- I look forward the most to getting deeper into React and seeing what more we can get out of that framework, as well as getting a better understanding of AWS and what we can do with it.

 2. What are your learning goals after reading and reviewing the class README?

-- Have an excelent understaind of javascript as well as being confident into my journey getting a career as a fullstack software developer.
+- Have an excellent understanding of javascript as well as being confident into my journey getting a career as a full-stack software developer.